slitvinov/gitlog/README.md

 `L` has a maximum at `t = 0.489` and `p = 1.562`.
 VAE approximations and maximum likelihood solutions are in the cover image.
-VAE does not learn enough about generative model to mimic it and to tell the probabilities of the data points.
+VAE does not learn enough about generative model to mimic it and to tell the probabilities of a data point.

 P.S. `Tail-Tail` and `Head-Head` are two data points, `z` is a latent variable, `t` is the generative model parameter, `log(H * T)` and